A while ago I went on a retreat which looked at what we wanted from life as we aged. Interesting stuff.

 •Feeling not good enough

 And the real biggie, anxiety.
 I have carried low level anxiety round with me since childhood.
 It’s really boring.
-So I said goodbye to it.
-And I felt a difference immediately.

 So, what’s on your five year plan?
 And what will you drop to help you get there?